hschwane/hschwane.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I am Hendrik.
-I enjoy learning, teaching and activities that rewards problem solving and creativity -- like programming.
-Currently I study [Visual Computing at the University of Koblenz](https://www.uni-koblenz-landau.de/en/campus-koblenz/fb4/icv?set_language=en).
+I enjoy learning, teaching, bringing people together, and activities that rewards problem solving and creativity -- like programming.
+I study [Visual Computing at the University of Koblenz](https://www.uni-koblenz-landau.de/en/campus-koblenz/fb4/icv?set_language=en).

-Usually, I code in `C/C++` or `python`.
+Usually I write code in `C/C++` or `python`.
 I am most experienced with computer graphics, gpu programming and scientific simulation and visualization.
+I have also worked with embedded systems and microcontrollers, UI and websites.
+Check out the [projects](projects) section for a selection of my public projects.
+Many other languages have crossed my path and I am quick to try a new tool for a project, as the basic skills of programming and software engineering carry over well.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Before studying Visual Computing I worked in video production, where I have accuired some skills in `graphics design`, `photograpy` and `videography`.
+I am happy to offer those alongside my programming work.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Other interests of mine are `cooking`, `electronics`, `photography`, `art` and `sailing`.
+About some of which you might be able to read more in the different sections of this website or the blog (when I get around to write something).